Klipper3d/klipper/README.md

 position_endstop, and bed_screws values for the x and y axix

 TODOs:
-* look at capabilities of the on board sd card
+* ads1118 - test error conditions and make sure they are handled.
-* ads1118 - test error conditions and make sure they are handled
+Add handling for faults (ADS1118 doesn't provide many fault codes but the software can generate some).
-* ads1118 - look at new code in spi_temperature for faults and pull in
+* eliminate the need for dummy pins (spi_software_miso_pin for the display).
 * add documentation for configuring slicers (rep2 specifics)

 Installation